Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 What triggered Wellmade's bankruptcy filing?

 A federal raid by the FBI, ICE, and Georgia Bureau of Investigation on March 26, 2025 identified 300-400 foreign workers as potential labor trafficking victims and led to the arrest of three company officers on state felony charges.
 Although the factory reopened two days later, the company's prepetition lender NWB sold all Wellmade debt to AHF IC on May 20, 2025.
 When forbearance expired July 4, AHF IC scheduled a foreclosure sale.
-Wellmade filed bankruptcy on August 4—one day before the scheduled foreclosure—to stay the sale and preserve going-concern value.
+Wellmade filed bankruptcy on August 4—one day before the scheduled foreclosure—to stay the sale and move the process into bankruptcy.

 What were the labor trafficking allegations?